Mount Ross by Davis Peak in North Cascades via Newhalem / 羅斯山

 The Microflectors

-The steep climb went from the car to the radio repeaters at 3300′, and it gained 2800′ in two miles.
+The steep climb went from the car to the radio repeaters at 3300′, gaining 2800′ in two miles.
 The aftermath of the 2015 Goodell Fire was evident, and every tree I touched had been through the burn.
 En route were many granite rocks in the gully until the terrain eased at 3800′.

-During our first visit in 2012, the snow started below the microflectors.
-So we were able to move efficiently in snowshoes.
-But this time, we didn’t see any snow until past 4700′ above the granite slabs.
-So I had stashed the snowshoes at 3800′.
+During our first visit in 2012, the snow started below the microflectors, and we could move efficiently in snowshoes.
+But today, we didn’t see any of it until past 4700′ above the granite slabs.
+So I decided to stash the snowshoes at 3800′ to save weight.

 See more trip photos here.

-It has been bone dry along the ridge.
-Soon, we followed a game trail into the trees with a tiny pond.
-The pups soaked in the water for a bit.
-The path then went along the ridge’s east, bypassing an alder swath.
-Then we hugged the buttresses above the cliffs and caught a glimpse of Newhalem.
+It’s been bone dry along the ridge until a game trail led us into the trees with a tiny pond.
+I let the pups soak in the water before moving along the ridge’s east to bypass an alder swath.
+Then we hugged the buttresses above the cliffs while seeing Newhalem.

-Soon, we saw more alder that stretched over the top of a talus field.
-I thought we were in for a nasty brush fight.
-But 100′ up the rocks, an opening in the thin brush had caught my eye.
-Then we went into a small gully and up to the 500′-tall granite wall.
+Soon, more alder stretched across the top of a talus field, where I thought we’d be in for a nasty brush fight.
+But not before an opening in the thin brush 100′ up the rocks that caught my eye.
+We went into a small gully to the 500′-tall granite wall.

 See more trip photos here.